 H. THOMAS BYRON III is Senior Appellate Counsel on the Appellate Staff in the Civil Division at the U.S. Department of Justice in Washington, D.C., where he has worked since 1997, supervising and personally handling appeals on behalf of the United States, federal government agencies, and their officers and employees.
 Tom serves as the Solicitor General’s representative on the Judicial Conference’s Appellate Rules Advisory Committee, which considers proposed amendments to the Federal Rules of Appellate Procedure.
 Tom is also an Adjunct Professor at Georgetown University Law Center.
 Before joining the Appellate Staff, he was an associate at Mayer, Brown & Platt in Washington, D.C., and served as a law clerk to Judge Carolyn Dineen King on the U.S. Court of Appeals for the Fifth Circuit.
 Tom received his law degree from the University of Chicago, and both Bachelor’s and Master’s degrees from Georgetown University.

-JAMIE CROOK is the Director of Litigation at the Center for Gender & Refugee Studies at UC Hastings College of the Law, where she leads the Center's affirmative litigation, direct representation work, and appellate practice before federal courts and immigration agencies.
+JAMIE CROOK is the Deputy Director of Dispute Resolution for the California Department of Fair Employment and Housing, with responsibility for running the Department's free mediation program for parties to civil rights complaints pending at the Department.
+She was previously the Director of Litigation at the Center for Gender & Refugee Studies at UC Hastings College of the Law, where she led the Center's affirmative litigation, direct representation work, and appellate practice before federal courts and immigration agencies.
 Jamie was previously a senior staff attorney at the ACLU Foundation of Northern California; counsel at the Washington D.C.-based civil rights firm Relman Colfax; counsel for the Fair Housing and Community Development Project of the Lawyers’ Committee for Civil Rights Under Law; and a joint fellow with the labor and employment firm Altshuler Berzon and the Natural Resources Defense Council in San Francisco.
 Jamie clerked for Ninth Circuit Judge Richard Paez.
 She received her B.A. from Brown University and her J.D. from Berkeley Law School.

-NADIA DAHAB is a Senior Staff Attorney at Innovation Law Lab, a Portland-based nonprofit dedicated to protecting the rule of law and upholding the rights of immigrants and refugees.
-At Innovation law Lab, Nadia focuses on local, state, and national strategic reform, advocacy, and litigation.
-Nadia graduated from the University of Oregon School of Law and served as a judicial law clerk to Justice Rives Kistler of the Oregon Supreme Court and Ninth Circuit Judges Susan P. Graber and Mary H. Murguia.
+NADIA DAHAB is an attorney and partner at the Portland-based law firm of Sugerman Dahab.
+Her work focuses on complex and class action litigation relating to civil rights, consumer rights, and appeals.
+Nadia has an undergraduate degree in Civil Engineering from the University of Nebraska and a J.D. from the University of Oregon School of Law.
+She served as a judicial law clerk to Justice Rives Kistler of the Oregon Supreme Court and Ninth Circuit Judges Susan P. Graber and Mary H. Murguia.

 KIM DEMARCHI is Senior Associate General Counsel in the Office of General Counsel at Arizona State University.
 Kim is responsible for overseeing the employment practice group in the Office of General Counsel, which advises on academic and non-academic personnel matters, student matters, and law enforcement matters; providing administrative oversight to the Athletics Compliance group; and advising on government law matters including legislation and lobbying functions.
 Prior to joining the Office of General Counsel, Kim was in private practice in Phoenix where her primary areas of practice were government law, education law, and appellate advocacy.
 Kim is a member of the American Academy of Appellate lawyers, a past chair of the State Bar of Arizona’s Appellate Practice Section, and the co-editor of the Arizona Appellate Handbook.
 A native of Tucson, Arizona, Kim graduated from Arizona State University’s Honors College summa cum laude and received her J.D. from the Yale Law School.
 She served as a law clerk to Justice Ruth V. McGregor on the Arizona Supreme Court and to then-Chief Judge Mary M. Schroeder of the Ninth Circuit.